Limits on light primordial black holes from high-scale leptogenesis: High-scale leptogenesis model

 In Fig.~\ref{xy} we show the dependence of $\YB$ on the angles $x, \,y$ taking $M_1=2.0 \times 10^{13}~{\rm GeV}$, for three different active neutrino masses: $m_h = \sqrt{m_{\rm atm}^2} \approx 0.05$~eV (left panel), $m_h = 0.1$~eV (middle panel) and $m_h = 0.2$~eV (right panel).
 In the plots, the contours represent different values of $\log_{10} \YB$.
 Moreover, the symbol $\odot$ indicates the point $(x,y)$ which maximises $\YB$.
 For $m_h \gg \sqrt{m_{\rm atm}^2}$, the asymmetry $|\YB|$ is always maximised for $y = 0.44$ and $x = \pi/4$~\cite{Bernal:2022pue} (middle and right panels), while for smaller $m_h$ (left panel) the dependence on the angles $x,y$ is non-trivial requiring us to perform a detailed numerical scan.
 Between these two regimes, the point maximising $\YB$ is continuously translated from the position on the left panel to that on the right panel.
 As it will be detailed in the next section, the evaporation of primordial black holes leads to an entropy injection which dilutes the baryon asymmetry produced by leptogenesis.
 For this reason, we scan the parameter space to find the points which maximise the baryon asymmetry $\YB$.
 In particular, we choose to always fix the angles $x,y$ to maximise the final baryon asymmetry defining the quantity

-In Fig.~\ref{fig:Ybm}, we report the above quantity as a function of the two neutrino masses.
-The colors correspond to different values for $\YBm$.
+In Fig.~\ref{fig:Ybm}, we report the maximum baryon asymmetry $\YBm$ in colour, as a function of the heaviest left and lightest right handed neutrino mass scales.
 The dashed line represents the parameters for which $\YBm$ matches the observed value reported in Eq.~\eqref{YBexp}.
-It also delimits from the right the region in the parameter space where the high-scale thermal leptogenesis can correctly accounts for the baryon asymmetry of the Universe.
+It also delimits from the right the region in the parameter space where the high-scale thermal leptogenesis can correctly account for the baryon asymmetry of the Universe.
 Indeed, in that region the observed value $\YB^{\rm obs}$ can be achieved by simply tuning the angles $x,y$.
 In the plot, we also show different increasing values for the ratio $\YBm/\YB^{\rm obs}$ with dotted lines.
 Moreover, the solid line represents the relation between $m_h$ and $M_1$ that maximises the baryon asymmetry $\YB$.
 The numbered points highlight benchmark cases for different active neutrino mass $m_h$ that will be used as reference in later plots.
 For each value of $M_1$, the final baryon asymmetry increases for decreasing $m_h$.
 We find that the the maximal allowed value for the baryon asymmetry in the high-scale thermal leptogenesis scenario is

+achieved for $x=1$, $y = 0.14$, $m_h = 0.05~{\rm eV}$ and $M_1 = 1.5 \times 10^{14}\,{\rm GeV}$.
 For this choice of parameters, an entropy production of about four orders of magnitude at later times (e.g. from PBHs' evaporation) would be required to obtain the observed baryon asymmetry of the Universe (see Eq.~\eqref{YBexp}).
-A larger amount of entropy production would be in tension with the high-scale thermal leptogenesis providing $\YB < \YB^{\rm obs}$.
+A larger amount of entropy production would be in tension with the high-scale thermal leptogenesis giving $\YB < \YB^{\rm obs}$.